 - Any signage text included in the design needs to be readable, with a minimum height of 20mm.
-All text must use a sans serif font and be left aligned. - ✓ Signage text and QR codes must be placed at a readable height on the hoarding, between 1400 - 1600mm from the ground.
+All text must use a sans serif font and be left aligned. - ✓ Signage text must be placed at a readable height on the hoarding, between 1400 - 1600mm from the ground.
+If a QR code is used it must be placed within the height control dimensions.